Sam-Osian/PFD-toolkit/docs/llm_advanced.md

 LLMs are highly stochastic, and may produce slightly different outputs for identical calls.

-We can reduce variation in responses through supplying `temperature` and `seed` paratmeters:
+We can reduce variation in responses through supplying `temperature` and `seed` parameters:

 ```py
 llm_client = LLM(api_key=openai_api_key,